 The Historical Collections at the Plumb Library

 The Historical Collections at the Plumb Library include material pertaining to the town of Rochester, Massachusetts, her daughter towns Marion, Mattapoisett and Wareham, as well as research material on towns in Massachusetts and New England, genealogical resources, maps, photographs, and artifacts.
 The collection consists of material from the library’s collection, the collection of the Rochester Historical Society, the Rochester Historical Commission, the records of the North Rochester Congregational Church, and the Captain Dexter Collection of artifacts and mineralogical specimens.
-We are working in partnership with other area churches, including the First Congregational Church, to help preserve the heritage and records of the town.

 Get online access to in-depth information on historic buildings and homes, as well as monuments and cemeteries in Rochester.